agrija9/agrija9.github.io/content/authors/admin/_index.md

 I work for the [DeeperSense Project](https://www.deepersense.eu/www/), I am in charge of working with underwater sensors for the collection, processing and labeling of real-life underwater image data.
 I also design and implement neural networks to improve the perception of underwater systems as well as explore the potential of multi-modal and self-supervised learning for further improvements.

 My main interest is to provide solutions to real-life problems through science.
-Broadly speaking my research spans the fields of computer vision, machine & deep learning, generative modeling, multi-modal & self-supervised learning, with a focus on improving the perception capacities of autonomous systems.
+Broadly speaking my research spans the fields of computer vision, generative modeling, machine & deep learning, robotics, with a focus on improving the perception capacities of autonomous systems.

-I expect to finish my Master of Science Degree in [Autonomous Systems from Hochschule Bonn-Rhein-Sieg (Germany)](https://www.h-brs.de/en/inf/study/master/autonomous-systems) in November 2021.
+I expect to finish my Master of Science Degree in [Autonomous Systems](https://www.h-brs.de/en/inf/study/master/autonomous-systems) from Hochschule Bonn-Rhein-Sieg (Germany) in November 2021.
 During my studies I worked as a research assistant at [Fraunhofer Institute for Algorithms and Scientific Computing (SCAI)](https://www.scai.fraunhofer.de/en.html).

+I have a BSc in Physics from [Universidad Autonoma de Baja California (Mexico)](http://www.uabc.mx/), I wrote my thesis at the [National Metrology Institute of Germany (PTB)](https://www.ptb.de/cms/en.html) in the field of [Trapped-Ion Quantum Engineering](https://www.quantummetrology.de/equopt/home/).

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->